 The default file format for Acrobat 10 Pro is Adobe Portable Document Format (PDF).
 In addition, Acrobat 10 Pro offers several other word processor and web format saving options.
 These have not been checked for accessibility.

-We have tried to formulate these techniques so that they are useful to all authors, regardless of whether they use a mouse.
+We have tried to write these techniques so that they are useful to all authors, regardless of whether they use a mouse.
 However, for clarity there are several instances where mouse-only language is used.
 Below are the mouse-only terms and their keyboard alternatives:

 - *Right-click: To right-click with the keyboard, select the object using the Shift+Arrow keys and then press either (1) the “Right-Click” key (some keyboard have this to the right of the spacebar) or (2) Shift+F10.